 Montana's Bitterroot Valley and surrounding areas offer a treasure trove of mountain biking trails, from the scenic stretches near the Bitterroot Mile to rugged paths through the heart of Bitterroot National Forest.
 These landscapes beckon cyclists with a mix of challenging ascents, breathtaking vistas, and serene rides alongside rivers.
-In August 2018, adventurers Sharon and Lee Lau explored these terrains to experience some of America's most captivating trails before potential closures by USFS Region 1 threaten access.
+In recent years, cyclists from across North America have sought out the Bitterroot Valley’s rugged and scenic trails, experiencing firsthand both the thrill of the terrain and the challenges posed by changing access policies under USFS Region 1.

 Their journey highlights not just the thrill but also underscores an urgent call to enjoy these outdoor havens while still accessible.
 This exploration sets riders on a path filled with discovery around every turn, beginning with exploring Bitterroot Valley bike trails.